yasha-tester/proj009-trending-repos-vite-express-mysql/README.md

 # what will be added:

-graphical interface
-search bar
-force sync button
-Promises for repos to fix messed up order when db is lagging a little
+Promises for repos to fix messed up order when db is lagging a little;

+also:
+search bar,
+timer indicator,
+refactored GUI

+and also most probably:
+CLI client